SI669-internal/hw4LM2K/README.md

 ## Extra Credit

 Allow users to CRUD colors for tags.
 Selected colors are shown wherever the tags are shown.
-See the [Demo Video](https://youtu.be/xmA6kHSYONM)
+See the Demo Video [Part 1](https://youtu.be/xmA6kHSYONM) and [Part 2](https://youtube.com/shorts/0mMYMad3K6E?feature=share).
 ## Grading (up to 4 points)
 | No. | Requirement  | Points |
 | --- | ------------- | ------------- |